logansease/taylorswiftui/README.md

 This is done by utilizing a new RemoteImage view.

 ### 04 - UI Clean Up
 Let's make this app look a bit better shall we?
-Today, we fix scaling issues on pixelated images, add thumbnails to the list view and add a link to the apple music url to listen to songs.
-The app is starting to be functional!
+Today, we fix scaling issues on pixelated images, add thumbnails to the list view and add a link to the apple music url to listen to songs via a new SafariView.
+The app is starting to become functional!

 ## Author